Arizona River Runners / Trip Info – Lower Canyon w/ Hike In Itinerary

-Most guests book a one-way flight from Las Vegas to Grand Canyon Airport in Tusayan (approximately $270 per person).
-The flight typically leaves twice daily.
-To book your flight, visit Bar 10 Transportation or call 435.628.4010.
+Most guests book a one-way flight from Las Vegas to Grand Canyon Airport in Tusayan.
+To book your flight, visit Bar 10 Transportation or call (435) 628-4010.

 The Grand Canyon Airport is located in Tusayan, Arizona, eight miles from the South Rim.
-Taxi service (928.638.2822) is available between the airport and the South Rim and Tusayan hotels.
+Taxi service is available between the airport and the South Rim and Tusayan hotels, call (928) 638-2822.
 Taxis are cash only, and they do not take advanced reservations.
 You will need to pay a national park entrance fee or show your national park pass when you enter the park.
-Ground shuttle options may be available; contact our office for details.

-The Morning Of The Hike Into The River Trip: You must check in with the ARR hiking guide at the Bright Angel Lodge lobby at 5:45 a.m. for orientation.
+The Morning of the Hike into the River Trip: You must check in with the ARR hiking guide at the Bright Angel Lodge lobby at 5:45 a.m. for orientation.
 You will be hiking on Bright Angel Trail approximately 8 miles; the trail descends 4,400 feet.
-Please see Hike In section for more information.
+Please see the Hike Info section for more details.
 When you reach the rafts at Pipe Creek Beach, please identify yourself to one of the river guides.
 You’ll have time to change clothes and repack into the provided dry bags as you wait for all the hikers to reach the river.

 The Final Day: The river portion of your trip will end in the morning at Diamond Creek, river mile 225.
 You will ride on a Hualapai bus for about an hour along a rough dirt road to the main highway in Peach Springs, AZ, where an air-conditioned shuttle will be waiting to return you to Las Vegas.
 The bus, reserved through ARR, will drop off at the designated hotel and then Harry Reid International Airport (LAS).